 All Stella McCartney staff have a responsibility to raise issues that may constitute a breach of the SMC Code of Conduct and related policies, including any instance or suspicion of forced labour or modern slavery in Stella McCartney operations or supply chain.
-Internally, employees can report any concerns or issues directly to the SMC social sustainability team and serious issues are escalated to the top management.
+Internally, employees can report any concerns or issues directly to the SMC Ethical Trade and Human Rights team and serious issues are escalated to the top management.